 But I’ve heard that masks might not be good for young children.

 There’s a lot of misinformation online right now, so it’s important to listen to the experts — people have dedicated their lives to studying diseases like COVID-19 and keeping children safe.
 Experts say that the risks you may read about on social media (for example, that masks cause low oxygen levels) are not true.
 To learn more, read the American Academy of Pediatrics Mask Mythbusters and share it with family and friends.

 What kind of mask should my child wear?

-The American Academy of Pediatrics says that cloth face coverings with more than one layer of washable, breathable fabric are a good choice.
+The American Academy of Pediatrics says that cloth face coverings with more than one layer of washable, breathable fabric or disposable surgical-style masks are good choices.
 Pleated face coverings with elastic may work best for kids.
 Getting a snug fit and covering both the nose and mouth is important.
 Learn more from the AAP.

 What if my child doesn’t like wearing a mask or keeps taking it off?

 Some children may react that way, especially at first — it’s normal.
 But wearing a mask is a healthy habit you’re helping them learn, like washing their hands.
 Like other habits, mask wearing will take time to learn and requires practice.
 Talk about why it’s important and practice at home.
 Try to model a positive attitude about wearing a mask — without expressing negative feelings that children will hear or observe.